madebymsi/renjiiiii/README.md

 i have a pretty small friends list (below 15) so if i have you friended on pt that means i find you cool and we chill twin ❤️‍🩹❤️‍🩹

-im really socially awkward at first so mybad if i make it weird 😓 (yes u have to interact first cs i happen to be shy.)

-im 15 atm ^_^ i dont know what to really add so feel free to ask anything about me !
+im 15 atm!! i dont know what to really add so feel free to ask anything about me !

 main interests: msi, forsaken, combat initiation